waynemwashuma/chaos-engine/README.md

 # **** WARNING ****

-Upgrade from v0.0.0 to v0.1.0 as it is not yet stable

-Some of these include breaking changes like the transfer from inheritance model to the entity component systems model

-The legacy folder contains the last working form of the inheritance model,check the differences between the last commit and it(many changes were realised between the two)

-Major changes were made during the last two months.Check the differences between legacy and src

-This is not yet a stable version hence dont rely on it to make production apps
+This is not yet a stable version hence dont rely on it to make production apps yet.